-1. How do I register for the exam?
+1. How do I register for the exam or find a centre?

-If you are already at a school that offers a course in Cambridge English: First for Schools, your school will do this for you.
+If you are already at a school that offers a course in Cambridge English: First, speak to your school about your exam booking.
 If you are registering independently, you can find a centre that offers your exam here.
 Then you can register directly with the exam centre.
-The centre will be able to give you advice about preparation, and tell you how much your exam will cost.
+They will be able to give you advice about preparation, and tell you how much your exam will cost.